 Editor’s note: This blog post was last updated on by

-Osaka Castle and Park
+Osaka Castle and Osaka Castle Park

-The Tempozan Ferris Wheel
+Tempozan Ferris Wheel

 Osaka Aquarium Kaiyukan

-Following the spiral design of the building, journey deeper underwater as you explore each level.
-Starting on the top floor of the aquarium, you’ll find animals that live on the shore, such as sea otters, seals, and penguins before you work your way further underwater, discovering whale sharks, stingrays, other fish, and marine life.
+Follow the spiral design of the aquarium and dive deeper as you explore each floor.
+Starting at the top floor of the aquarium, you’ll find animals that live on the shore, such as sea otters, seals, and penguins.
+Work your way deeper underwater, and you’ll encounter whale sharks, stingrays, and other fish and marine life.
 Once you make it to the ground floor, the touch tanks will allow you to pet some of the marine animals!

-The Umeda Sky Building
+Umeda Sky Building

 As one of Osaka’s most recognisable landmarks, the Umeda Sky Building attracts thousands of visitors every year.
 The striking modern landmark consists of two 40-storey office towers with a wide atrium uniting the top storeys.
 The atrium features a network of bridges and an escalator that allow for passage between the two towers.